-Mr. Greenberg joins Brown & Weinraub after serving nearly two decades in New York State government in various senior appointed positions, including first deputy budget director to three governors, deputy of Enterprise Shared Services, and assistant deputy commissioner of tax policy.
+Ron Greenberg, Senior Advisor at Brown & Weinraub, brings to the firm nearly two decades of experience in New York State government in various senior appointed positions, including first deputy budget director to three governors, deputy of Enterprise Shared Services, and assistant deputy commissioner of tax policy.
+He advises clients on management consulting opportunities, information technology modernization, and identifying target markets in the state to advance strategic objectives.

 He has been recognized as an innovator in government using private sector best practices to transform inefficient and ineffective state business processes.
 The transformation models he designed fundamentally changed the fabric of state government, including the statewide strategy for an enterprise-wide shared services program for the Governor’s Office.
-Mr. Greenberg was also the architect of the most significant restructuring of technology services across New York State agencies, served as a board member of the largest Enterprise Resource Planning (ERP) implementation in the country by two separately elected public officials, and developed various tax reform proposals for financial services companies, utilities, the environment and economic development.
+Mr. Greenberg was also the architect of the most significant restructuring of technology services across New York State agencies creating a single statewide Information Technology agency by consolidating the offices of over fifty state CIOs and an almost $1 billion budget.

-- Center for Technology In Government at the University at Albany, Government Fellow
+- Center for Technology in Government at the University at Albany, Government Fellow